-Bricklaying and concrete operations in the technical college curriculum involves skills required in accomplishing given tasks like mixing of mortars manually, molding of blocks, laying of blocks, plastering and rendering of walls, walls and floor tilling, pointing top walls and laying of curved walls (arches).
-It also involves workability tests on concrete, Slump Tests, Placing of concrete, Application of mixtures to concrete, Compaction, Curing of Concrete and Fixing of Concrete Joint Materials.
+Blocklaying and concreting operations in the technical college curriculum involves the skills required in accomplishing a given tasks in mixing of mortars by manual, moulding of blocks, laying of blocks, plastering and rendering of walls, walls and floor tilling, pointing top walls and laying of curved walls (Arches).
+It also involves workability test on concrete, Slump Test, Placing of concrete, Application of Admixture to concrete, Compaction, Curing of Concrete and Fixing of Concrete Joint Materials.
 The student will perform these operations using tools and necessary equipment while teachers or instructors assess their performance based on their skills and competences.

-Bricklaying and concrete operations are based on actual jobs and not pseudo jobs.
+Blocklaying and concreting operations are based on actual jobs and not pseudo jobs.
 The training should be carried out to the extent where it gives the trainee a productive ability with which he can secure and hold employment and be able to profit by it.
 To achieve such level, proper instruction/training materials and skills must be utilized in the course of instruction.
 The use of training materials as Monich (2013) put it, involves using materials and skills that are most appropriate and commonly available in communicating more correctly and practically the concepts of technology.

-Encouraging collaborative learning can improve bricklaying and concrete activities in the technical college workshop because it is a learning method that encourages team work, interaction among students and shared ideas, unlike traditional methods where students noninteractively receive information from the teacher.
-Cooperative, problem-based learning demonstrates improvement of students engagement and retention of classroom material.
-Metaanalysis comparing small group work to individual work and college classrooms also found that students working in small groups achieved significantly more than students working individually, and optimal groups for learning tended to be three to four members in teams with lower ability students working better in mixed groups, and medium-ability students doing best in homogenous groups.
+Encouraging collaborative learning can improve blocklaying and concreting activities in the technical college workshop because it is a learning method that encourages team work, interaction among students and shared ideas, unlike traditional methods where students non-interactively receives information from the teacher, cooperative, problem-based learning demonstrated improvement of student engagement and retention of classroom material.
+Meta-analysis comparing small group work to individual work and college classrooms also found that students working in small groups achieved significantly more than students working individually, and optimal groups for learning tended to be three to four members in teams with lower ability students working better in mixed groups and medium-ability students doing best in homogenous groups.
 For higher ability students, group ability levels made no difference.